rm4-25/rm4-25.github.io/cv_updater/conferences.md

 ### Academic Conferences

-“Identity and Sustenance in Augustina Bezterrica’s Tender is the Flesh.”
-Festival of Monsters.
-University of California Santa Cruz, October 15-18, 2025.

 “Emily Dickinson’s Transformative Multi-Species Imagination.”
 Dickinson Ecologies.
 National Chengchi University, June 20, 2025.

 “Jeff VanderMeer’s Absolution: The Posthuman Animal and I.” British Society for Literature and Science 2025 Conference.
 Lancaster University, May 8, 2025.